AFLplusplus/AFLplusplus/docs/env_variables.md

     XML or other highly flexible structured input.
 Please see [custom_mutators.md](custom_mutators.md).

-  - Setting `AFL_CYCLE_SCHEDULES` will switch to a different schedule everytime a cycle is finished.
+  - Setting `AFL_CYCLE_SCHEDULES` will switch to a different schedule every time a cycle is finished.

   - Setting `AFL_DEBUG_CHILD` will not suppress the child output.
 This lets you